 The second would be turning into the answer to a question of the sort that haunts a generation, to wit: “Who lost Ukraine?”

-During his maiden visit in mid-February to U.S. bases in Europe, he seemed to be auditioning to head the honor guard that salutes Vladimir Putin’s victorious entry into the rubble of Kyiv.
+During his maiden visit in mid-February 2025 to U.S. bases in Europe, he seemed to be auditioning to head the honor guard that would salute Vladimir Putin’s victorious entry into the rubble of Kyiv.
 He acted ready to serve it up on the faux silver platter of MAGA incompetent, arrogant indifference.
-That would surely be one for the record– and textbooks, fodder for many poignant Banksy wall murals.

-Better odds can be laid on Hegseth’s success of a different sort, that of disproving an old adage, namely:
+Better odds can be laid on a Hegseth’s success of a different sort, that of disproving an old adage, namely:

 “History doesn’t repeat, though it can rhyme.”